+Did you know?
 On average, 130 Americans die every day from an opioid overdose.
 Drugs in this category include the prescription medications oxycodone, percocet, vicodin, morphine, fentanyl, among others, as well as heroin.
-In addition to the direct effects of each substance, drugs shared for recreational use can be tainted or mixed with other substances to increase its effects, sometimes without a user’s knowledge.
-Reversal of opioid effects with prescription naloxone (nasal spray Narcan) may save a person from overdose.
+Naloxone (nasal spray Narcan) can reverse the effects of an accidental overdose.
+Get involved, learn more about opioid overdose intervention that may help save a life, contact email@example.com to learn more about trainings.

 Is your friend going through a tough time?
 Everybody experiences mental health issues in different ways.
 Some common signs of distress may include: not acting… Read more »